polmnto/stage_M2_2026/README.md

 ## Outputs

 IMPORTANT : the "final_results.csv" table is what you want to look at at the end.
 It contains the H index, the Dstat, the concordance factor (q1) for all nodes considered.
 It also shows the number of short discordant gene tree (nb_D_nodes_INF) and the total number of discordant gene trees (nb_D_nodes).
 The "discordance_rate" column is just 1-q1 so like a "discordance factor".
+A final figure file is also created consisting in the Dstat plotted against the H index (asymetry index VS height index).
+The size of the points are related to the discordance rate.
+The straight line is the mean H index expected under the null hypothesis, the dashed line is the 5% threshold of significance and the dotted line is the 1% threshold.
+All those threshold were computed using 1000 simulations of datasets in absence of gene flow (i.e. the null hypothesis).

 ASTRAL_speciestree.tre : the species tree inferred by Astral.
 Note that it is mostly relevant for the topology.